TodePond/TodePondDotCom/wikiblogarden/art/comedy/club/readme.md

 Well, I enjoyed Freeze when we played it in the sessions, but we also did it in shows.

-We put on lots and lots and lots of— many shows and I hosted lots of them too, which means I was the idiot at the front of the stage warming up the crowd and doing the audience interaction stuff.
+We put on lots and lots and lots of— many shows and I hosted lots of them too, which means I was the idiot at the front of the stage warming up the crowd and doing the audience interaction stuff and stuff.

 I really thrived in this role.
-I was pretty fearless (some might say "numb") at that time of my life, so I was relaxed in front of the crowd.
-And for me, it wasn't about making people— Wait, no. I'm getting ahead.
+I was pretty fearless (some might say "numb") at that point in my life, so I felt relaxed in front of the crowd.
+And for me—

 <br>